Davidek776/Vela_Clone_Website/README.md

 # Intent
 My goal was to practise my gathered knowledge from HTML, CSS and recently learned SASS.
-I wanted to test by knowledge from Web-Design at the edge of my capabilities.
+I wanted to test my knowledge from Web-Design at the edge of my capabilities.
 That's why I've decided to build website based on Awwwards winning website <a href="https://www.awwwards.com/sites/vela">VELA</a> by Nick Herasimenka.

 # Process
 Creating this project I was strugling with few things, mostly while working on the responsivity of the website.